 Carlton Forest Group

 Connection Seating Limited

-- Advised Claritas Solutions on its policies and procedures regarding GDPR compliance.
+- Advised Claritas Solutions on IT consultancy agreements.

 - Advised Impacting Computing & Consulting on its service contracts for full-service outsourced IT security solutions.